Old Westbury Gardens: History

-In media
+In popular culture

-Scenes of the driveway and some of the ground floor interiors were used in the 1970 film Love Story to depict the family home of Oliver Barrett IV, played by Ryan O'Neal.
-Old Westbury Gardens is a popular wedding venue.
-Other movies filmed on the grounds include North by Northwest, The Age of Innocence, Wolf, To Wong Foo, Thanks for Everything!
-Julie Newmar, Cruel Intentions, 8MM, The Manchurian Candidate (2004), Hitch, Bernard and Doris and American Gangster.
+Scenes of the driveway and some of the ground floor interiors were used in the 1970 film Love Story, and its 1978 sequel, Oliver's Story, to depict the family home of Oliver Barrett IV, played by Ryan O'Neal.
+Other movies filmed on the grounds include North by Northwest (1959), The Age of Innocence (1993), Wolf (1994), To Wong Foo, Thanks for Everything!
+Julie Newmar (1995), Cruel Intentions and 8MM (both 1999), The Manchurian Candidate (2004), Hitch (2005), Kabhi Alvida Naa Kehna (2006), Bernard and Doris (2006), American Gangster (2007) and Arthur (2011).
 Scenes from the television series Pushing Daisies, Gossip Girl and Royal Pains also used the location in filming.
 It served as the inspiration for the Buchanan Estate featured in Baz Luhrmann's 2013 film adaption of The Great Gatsby by his wife and production designer Catherine Martin.

+Grant Recipient

+In August 2024, a grant was released by The Preservation League of NYS to support the fund noteworthy restoration project of the garden.